top of page

 Leafcutter bees are important pollinators of an extensive gamut of commercial crops, including alfalfa, carrots, onions, blueberries and cranberries, among many others.
 Wild leafcutters are also responsible for pollinating a prodigious range of wildflowers and garden flowers.

 Leafcutters belong to the genus Megachile.
-Within New York alone, there are 10 subgenera (subgenuses) of leafcutters containing more than 20 distinct species.
-Nine species representing 5 genera (genuses) have been found in Rockefeller State Park Preserve and Stone Barnes Center for Food and Agriculture.
+Within New York alone, there are 10 subgenera of leafcutters containing more than 20 distinct species.
+Nine species representing 5 genera have been found in Rockefeller State Park Preserve and Stone Barnes Center for Food and Agriculture.
 They are shown below.

 Leafcutter Bee Cutting Flower Petal - Megachiile - (c) 2016 Sharp-Eatman Photo